Sharing the archives online

 We're continually looking for new ways to facilitate access to our collections and to increasingly open the archives to members of the UB community, the Baltimore area, and the general public.

 This project places selected materials from the archives in an exhibit database.
 Digitized items are linked to other library resources.

-Visit Digital Collections @UB
+Visit Digital Exhibits@UB

-An award-winning public history website that brings together primary sources related to the Baltimore '68 conference held at the University of Baltimore in 2008.
+Award-winning public history website that brings together primary sources related to the Baltimore '68 conference held at the University of Baltimore in 2008.